data-integration-toolkit/ditk/extraction/relation/Joint_NER_RE/README.md

 ## Results

- Test Score is 70.766 in 150 epoch on CoNLL04.
+ Test Score on 70.766 in 150 epoch on CoNLL04.

- Test Score is 68.95 in 150 epoch on SemEval 2010 Task 8.

 ## Jupyter Notebook
-You can see the execution of the code in this [jupyter notebook](https://github.com/Sanjithae/Joint_NER_RE/blob/master/Joint_NER_RE_Demo.ipynb)
+You can see the execution of the code in this [jupyter notebook](https://github.com/Sanjithae/Joint_NER_RE/blob/master/execution-demo.ipynb)

+For other detailed explanation of how to modify the code to run for your dataset (https://github.com/Sanjithae/Joint_NER_RE/blob/master/How_to_run.txt)

 ## Youtube Video

 Click [here](https://youtu.be/8sQ357ymC_U) to play the video.
  ## Citation

 Giannis Bekoulis, Johannes Deleu, Thomas Demeester, Chris Develder.
 Joint entity recognition and relation extraction as a multi-head selection problem.
 Expert Systems with Applications, Volume 114, Pages 34-45, 2018